-The Marketplace (WP5) will build on the technology developed in the NextGen project.
-Special attention will be given in the collaboration with NextGen and as well as the collaboration with the projects B-WaterSmart, Water-Mining, REWAISE and WIDER UPTAKE which were funded under the same CE call as ULTIMATE, to ensure synergies and inclusion of results, if possible, in an integrated Marketplace.
+The Marketplace (WP5) builds on the technology developed in the NextGen project.
+Special attention is given to the collaboration with NextGen and as well as the collaboration with the projects B-WaterSmart, Water-Mining, REWAISE and WIDER UPTAKE which were funded under the same CE call as ULTIMATE, to ensure synergies and inclusion of results, if possible, in an integrated Marketplace.